Creative Financing for Real Estate [2025]: Crowdfunding, Equity-Sharing, & Digital Loans

 1. Equity

 Utilizing equity for creative financing in real estate may be one of the more brilliant strategies.
 If you already own a property, odds are you have gained some equity in it.
-If you purchased a property for $300,000 and it’s now worth $400,000, the value it’s gained is called equity.
+If you purchased a property for $300,000 and it’s now worth $400,000, the value it has gained is called equity.

 A bank will offer a portion of the equity you’ve gained as a line of credit.
 This can be especially helpful if you need a down payment for a new investment.